indiu6/MERN-amazon/README.md

 - This project is being built by MERN stack (MongoDB, ExpressJS, React and Node.JS).

-- Also will use Redux, Heroku
+- Will use Redux, Heroku